 PN 2415.
 Clinical Practicum II.
 This course teaches the nursing student how to apply the theory and skills learned in the classroom to competent performance in the nursing lab using proper, effective and safe techniques.
 Concepts and skills learned in PN 1403 are integrated and reinforced in this course.
 Performance of skills will be evaluated in the nursing lab to determine readiness for client care in clinical facilities.
 This course also provides supervised and observational clinical experiences in various healthcare settings in the areas of fundamentals of nursing, nursing of adults, gerontological nursing, and mental health nursing.
+Prerequisite: PN1403.
+Co-requisites: PN2021, PN2024, PN2204, PN2232, and PN2411.

 PN 2425.
 Clinical Practicum III.
 This course teaches the nursing student how to apply the theory and skills learned in the classroom to competent performance in the nursing lab using proper, effective and safe techniques.
 Concepts and skills learned in PN 1403 and PN 2415 are integrated and reinforced in this course.
 This course also provides supervised and observational clinical experiences in various healthcare settings in the areas of nursing of adults, gerontological nursing, mental health nursing, pediatric nursing, maternal nursing, and infant nursing.
 Students apply leadership, management, delegation and prioritization concepts during team leading clinical assignments.
+Prerequisite: PN2415.
+Co-requisites: PN2214, PN2234, PN2242, and PN2412.